jlynxdev/open-opus-java/README.md

 ## Acknowledgments

 This project utilizes the [Open Opus API](https://openopus.org/) for accessing classical music metadata.
-Thanks to the Open Opus team for making this valuable data accessible.
+Thanks to the Open Opus team for making this valuable data accessible!